 Suggestions may also be offered during the test for issues such as incorrect stitch counts, spelling or grammar errors, and overall readability and ease of use.
 These technical suggestions are typically made as comments on the “shared pattern”–an online PDF shared via Google Drive, on which testers have the option to post comments as they go, view all other existing comments, and have instant access to pattern updates.

 Communication during the test takes places via a group chat on Facebook Messenger.
 This is a great place to ask questions when you’re stuck on something or debate about color options and yarns!

 In terms of deadlines, I try to set reasonable testing periods so that everyone can work at their own pace and not be stressed about an upcoming deadline.
-My testing periods usually go like this:
+I set my testing periods so that you don’t feel rushed, but you have a solid timeframe to rely upon to make sure you get the project done.
+My testing schedules usually go like this:

 - 12-14 weeks for larger items (e.g., dresses, blankets)

 I’m well aware that life happens and sometimes, things don’t go as planned and you may no longer be available to honor a pattern test commitment.
 In such cases, communication is key!
 I rely on everyone’s timeliness to release the pattern, so it’s extremely important to me to know ahead of time if you’re going to submit your feedback and photos late!